Agent

 2. Describe the task — Tell the agent what you want reviewed, tested, or fixed

-3. Agent executes — The agent clones your repo, analyzes the code, runs tests, and makes changes
+3. Agent executes — The agent clones your repo in an isolated sandbox, analyzes the code, runs tests, and makes changes

 4. Review the PR — Review the diff in the dashboard or on the generated pull request